quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 Note also that the client can disable compatible version negotiation by only including the Chosen Version in the Other Versions field of the Version Information Transport Parameter.

+If the server does not find a compatible version, it will use the original version if it supports it, and if it doesn't then the server will perform incompatible version negotiation instead, see {{incompat-vn}}.

 # Version Information {#vers-info}